First home owner’s grant (FHOG) NSW: Eligibility & incentive

 If you purchase vacant land for less than $350,000 to begin building on, there will be no transfer duty; for vacant land valued between $350,000 and $450,000, a reduced transfer duty rate applies.

-Eligibility rests on the fact you move into the property within 12 months of buying or completion of the build and live here for a 12-month period.
+Eligibility also requires that you move into the property within 12 months of buying or completion of the build and live here for a 12-month period.

-With the NSW First Home Guarantee Scheme, eligible buyers can purchase or build a new home with a deposit of as little as 5 per cent (for eligible single parents, this is 2 per cent) without the need for lenders’ mortgage insurance.
+With the NSW First Home Guarantee Scheme, eligible buyers can purchase or build a new home with a deposit of as little as 5% (2% for eligible single parents) without the need for lenders’ mortgage insurance.

 Wrapping up